 South Africa - South Africa's Protection of Personal Information Act (POPIA) came into effect on July 1, 2020 with an exactly one year grace period.
 Organizations that are already GDPR compliant will certainly have a head start in becoming compliant with POPIA, but the two regulations aren't identical.

 In some ways, GDPR is stricter than POPIA while in other situations the opposite is true.
 For instance, GDPR has certain exemptions for SMEs, such as the requirements for having a dedicated Data Protection Officer and record keeping, while POPIA applies to all companies regardless of size.
-On the other hand, GDPR has requirements governing the right to be forgotten and data portability, while POPIA does not.
+On the other hand, GDPR has requirements governing data portability, while POPIA does not.

 Finally, when it comes to penalties for non-compliance, the two regulations are quite different and the question of "which is worse" depends on your perspective.
 GDPR has significantly higher fines (the highest fine for POPIA being 10 million ZAR or roughly 500,000 EUR), but no criminal charges, while POPIA does include criminal charges.
 If you're responsible for your company's bottom line, a GDPR violation may seem scarier, however if you end up in jail for 10 years for a POPIA violation, your opinion on the matter might differ.